EarthDragon10/Page-Slider/public/README.md

 - I am available to work.
 - I am a wearer of hearing aids.
-- I am currently learning React, in the future I will study Angular.
+- I am currently learning React, in the future I will study React.
 - Nice Facts: I'm trying to learn shuffledance.

-# Counter
+# Page-Slider

 ## Table of Contents